T-Wainwright/zCFD_Utils/README.md

 # zCFD_Utils
-Utilities for working with zCFD Solver
+Utilities and tutorials for working with zCFD Solver

 Tom Wainwright